Mihindig/Mihindig/README.md

 ## Projects

-1.Windows Event Log Analysis & Threat Detection

-Configured Windows 10 Pro VM with Sysmon & Splunk.

-Used Atomic Red Team (ART) for security testing & detection.

-Logged and analyzed event logs in Splunk & Event Viewer.

-Mapped detections to MITRE ATT&CK framework.

-GitHub Repository

-2.Network Traffic Analysis & Exploitation Detection
+1.Threat Vector: Simulated Attack Detection and Analysis

-Set up Windows 10 Pro & Kali Linux VMs for attack simulation.
+* Set up Windows 10 Pro and Kali Linux VMs for internal network attack simulation.

-Configured internal networking & static IP assignments.

-Used Metasploit (MSFVenom) to generate payloads for attack testing.
+* Used Metasploit (MSFVenom) to generate payloads and simulate exploitation.

-Logged and analyzed network traffic using Splunk & Sysmon.

-GitHub Repository

-3.SOC Automation & Threat Response

-Deployed Wazuh, TheHive, and Shuffle SOAR for automated incident response.

-Created custom detection rules in Wazuh for tools like Mimikatz.

-Integrated Shuffle SOAR to automate security alert responses.
+* Configured Sysmon for detailed event logging and analyzed the data using Splunk.

+* Created custom Splunk alerts to detect exploitation and privilege escalation attempts.

+* Validated detection results with VirusTotal and mapped findings to the MITRE ATT&CK framework.

+2.Automated SOC Workflow: Threat Detection, Intelligence Enrichment, and Incident Response

+* Deployed Wazuh for real-time threat detection with custom rules (e.g., for Mimikatz).

-Connected TheHive for case management and email alerts.
+* Integrated TheHive for case management and Shuffle for automating alert responses.

-GitHub Repository
+* Automated threat intelligence enrichment using VirusTotal and streamlined incident handling.

+* Configured automated email alerts and mapped response workflows to MITRE ATT&CK tactics.